bmlt-enabled/bmlt-server/installation/README.md

-# Setting Up a BMLT Root Server
+# Setting Up a BMLT Server

-As of version 4.0.0 of the root server, we are dropping support for the Installer Wizard.
-Setting up a completely new root server is at this point an infrequent event, and hopefully these directions will be clear enough.
+As of version 4.0.0 of the server, we are dropping support for the Installer Wizard.
+Setting up a completely new server is at this point an infrequent event, and hopefully these directions will be clear enough.

 For a more detailed but older tutorial please see https://bmlt.app/setting-up-the-bmlt/.
 That tutorial is based on the Installer Wizard, so you'll need to adapt it accordingly.
 But it may be useful to explain some of the steps.
 Differences are noted below.